smartdevicelink/sdl_evolution/proposals/nnnn-addcommand-ui-updates.md

 The manager layer will have to strip any data that cannot be sent (e.g. if the head unit doesn't support `tertiaryText`, then don't send that field).

 ## Potential downsides
 The primary potential downside is that this introduces more variability between versions and HMIs.
-Between versions, because older head units won't support these new UI elements.
-Between HMIs, because HMIs may not place these UI elements in the same places.
+First, between versions, because older head units won't support these new UI elements.
+Second, between HMIs, because HMIs may not place these UI elements in the same places.
 However, this downside is shared with all SDL template UIs.

 ## Impact on existing code
 This is a minor version change to the affected platforms and requires low impact app library screen manager updates.